SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    </ bodyTemperature.temperatureInCelsius is 37.0

-The initializer call ``Celsius(37.0)`` is clear in its intent without the need for an external parameter name.
+The initializer call ``Celsius(37.0)`` is clear in its intent without the need for an argument label.
 It is therefore appropriate to write this initializer as ``init(_ celsius: Double)`` so that it can be called by providing an unnamed ``Double`` value.